MJ-DE17/Git--ASSIGNMENT/README.md

-Git Assignments (Q1–Q5)
-Assignment 1: Git Basics

-Created a Git repository

-Added files and committed changes

-Viewed commit history using git log

-Cloned the repository

-Used git fetch and git pull to sync changes

-Concepts learned: Repository, commit, clone, fetch, pull

-Assignment 2: Branching and Merging

-Created a new feature branch

-Switched between branches

-Made changes and committed them

-Merged the feature branch into main

-Pushed changes to the remote repository

-Concepts learned: Branch, checkout, merge, push

-Assignment 3: Pull Request and Conflict Resolution

-Created a feature branch and pushed it

-Opened a pull request on GitHub

-Made conflicting changes in main branch

-Resolved conflict using git rebase

-Merged the pull request

-Concepts learned: Pull request, merge conflict, rebase

-Assignment 4: Cherry-pick

-Selected specific commits from one branch

-Applied them to another branch using git cherry-pick

-Concepts learned: Cherry-pick, selective commit transfer

-Assignment 5: Reset vs Revert

-Created multiple commits on a branch

-Used git reset to remove commits from history

-Used git revert to undo changes safely

-Compared git log after reset and revert

-Concepts learned: Reset, revert, commit history difference
+# Git Assignments (Q1–Q5)

+## Assignment 1: Git Basics

+* Created a Git repository
+* Added files and committed changes
+* Viewed commit history using `git log`
+* Cloned the repository
+* Used `git fetch` and `git pull` to sync changes

+**Concepts learned:** Repository, commit, clone, fetch, pull

+---

+## Assignment 2: Branching and Merging

+* Created a new feature branch
+* Switched between branches
+* Made changes and committed them
+* Merged the feature branch into main
+* Pushed changes to the remote repository

+**Concepts learned:** Branch, checkout, merge, push

+---

+## Assignment 3: Pull Request and Conflict Resolution

+* Created a feature branch and pushed it
+* Opened a pull request on GitHub
+* Made conflicting changes in main branch
+* Resolved conflict using `git rebase`
+* Merged the pull request

+**Concepts learned:** Pull request, merge conflict, rebase

+---

+## Assignment 4: Cherry-pick

+* Selected specific commits from one branch
+* Applied them to another branch using `git cherry-pick`

+**Concepts learned:** Cherry-pick, selective commit transfer

+---

+## Assignment 5: Reset vs Revert

+* Created multiple commits on a branch
+* Used `git reset` to remove commits from history
+* Used `git revert` to undo changes safely
+* Compared `git log` after reset and revert

+**Concepts learned:** Reset, revert, commit history difference

+---